WindMillCode/vscode-extension-libraries/windmillcode-extension-pack-0/README.md

 v 0.4.2
   bug fixed to workspace file testng_e2e_run to testng_e2e_shared

 v 0.4.3
   * ensured there was an option for the powershell options snippet

+v 0.5.0
+  * refactored all tasks to update the tasks.json if one is not there already